Stretch to the Sun: From A Tiny Sprout to the Tallest Tree on Earth (published by Charlesbridge) Click here for more info!

 School Library Journal

 "In a rhyming text, Summer Tail takes a more lighthearted look at what animals do to keep cool in the summer.
 Each animal baby asks its mother if humans do whatever that animal does to stay cool.
-For instance, squirrels lick themselves to make heat disappear from their skin.
-Large paintings depict the animals enacting their summer routines, while a smaller pen-and-ink sketch shows a human trying to do the same."
+For instance, squirrels lick themselves to make heat disappear from their skin."
 Susan E. Murray, formerly at Glendale Public Library, AZ from School Library Journal